Khrabrovo Airport: History

-In 1922, the joint Russian–German joint venture Deruluft started flights on the first scheduled international route, from Königsberg (Devau airport) to Moscow.
-During World War II the airfield was taken over for military use.
+In 1922, the joint Russian–German venture Deruluft started flights on the first scheduled international route, from Königsberg (Devau airport) to Moscow.
+During World War II, the airfield was taken over for military use.
 After the war, the airport was transferred to the Civil Air Fleet of the USSR in 1945, but military aircraft continued to be based at the airfield.

 In the 1950s, Khrabrovo was a major operating location for Ilyushin Il-28 (Beagle) tactical bombers, and at least one MiG-15 (Fagot) was observed at the airfield.
 At this time it was known as Kaliningrad/Powunden Airfield.

 By the 1960s, the airfield was regaining its use for civil air transport, and a Joint Air Squadron was formed in 1961.
 The use of "Kaliningrad/Powunden" by Western intelligence ceased after July 1962 and the airfield became known as "Khrabrovo".
 At that time, the runway was listed as having a length of 1,920 m (6,290 ft) with alert aprons and 20 hardstands, but no aircraft were observed.

 In 1977, the first Tupolev Tu-134 operations began, followed by the construction of a passenger terminal in 1979.
 Tupolev Tu-154 service began in 1988.

 In 1992, the enterprise separated from Vnukovo Production association and became an independent entity.
 The following year, the first scheduled international flights began.
 The air enterprise was renamed "Kaliningrad Avia" in 1997, but fell into receivership in 2001.
 The airport changed ownership the following year and became a joint stock company.
 In 2004, the runway, apron, and navigation facilities were rebuilt.
 The new air enterprise was renamed KD Avia in 2005, with the new terminal opened in 2007.
 In 2009, KD Avia airlines ceased operation.